 A chaperone should not undertake any other duties whilst chaperoning, including involvement with any technical aspects of the production, directing or performing.

 How to apply to become a chaperone

-You will need to complete an application form to act as a chaperone (PDF, 48kb) as well as completing an online application and payment to the Disclosure and Barring Service (DBS) (formerly CRB).
-Please contact the child employment office for information on how to access the DBS online system and process.
+You will need to complete an application form to act as a chaperone (PDF, 48kb) and make an online application with the Disclosure and Barring Service (DBS) (formerly CRB).
+There is a £10 fee payable online.
+Please contact the Child Employment Officer for information on how to access the DBS online system and make the online payment.